 Princeton University Bulletin

-The Princeton University Bulletin is published five times during the academic year.
+The Princeton University Bulletin is a newspaper published five times during the academic year.
 It includes news and features on faculty, staff and students, as well as updates on University events such as lectures, performances and exhibitions.
 Current and back issues are available online.

 Princeton Social Media

 Princeton's social media presence is intended to provide outlets for students, parents and others to learn more about the University and to engage in conversations with each other, faculty, staff, alumni and administrators about a range of issues.
 You can join the conversation on the Princeton Facebook page or in the Princeton Parents group on Facebook, by following @Princeton on Twitter, or on various other social networks listed at socialmedia.princeton.edu.